 BUSA 101 - Introduction to Business.
-3 Hours.
+3 Hours (Spring only)

 An introduction to the contemporary business world, including international and small business, quality, ethics, and career preparation.
 The role of accounting, economics, finance, management, and marketing activities are investigated.

-CS 101 – Introduction to Computer Science
+CS 101 – Introduction to Computer Science.
+3 hours

 Introduction to spreadsheets and databases for problem solving in disciplines such as math, science, engineering, business, social sciences, behavioral sciences and environment: using computer applications to create technical reports and presentations.

-ENGL 101 – Composition and Rhetoric
+ENGL 101 – Composition and Rhetoric.
+3 hours

 A course in writing non-fiction prose, principally the expository essay.
 Required of all bachelor's degree candidates unless the requirement is waived under regulations prevailing at the time of admission.

-ENGL 102 – Composition and Rhetoric
+ENGL 102 – Composition and Rhetoric.
+3 hours ( Spring only)

 Writing college-level research papers based on argumentative models.
 Precision in footnotes, bibliographies, usage, punctuation and stylistics assumed.
 Required of all bachelor's degree candidates unless the requirement is waived under regulations prevailing at the time of admission.

-HIST 152 – Growth of the American Nation to 1865
+HIST 152 – Growth of the American Nation to 1865.
+3 hours ( Fall only)

 Examines the basic political, economic and social forces in formation and development of the United States before 1865.
 Emphasis on national development from independence through the Civil War.

-HIST 153 – The Making of Modern America: 1865 to Present
+HIST 153 – The Making of Modern America: 1865 to Present.
+3 hours ( Spring only)

 Continues the examination of basic political, economic and social forces in the development of the United States since the Civil War.

-MATH 121 – Introductory Concepts of Mathematics
+MATH 121 – Introductory Concepts of Mathematics.
+3 hours ( Fall only)

 Topics in modern mathematics.

-MATH 124 – Algebra with Applications
+MATH 124 – Algebra with Applications.
+3 hours ( Spring Only)

 Study of algebra with an emphasis on applications for science, business, technology,

-MATH 126A – College Algebra
+MATH 126 – College Algebra

 Review of the real number system and algebraic expressions, equations, inequalities,

 POLS 102 - Introduction to American Government.
-3 Hours.
+3 Hours

 General survey of American national government and politics.

-PSYC 101 – Introduction to Psychology
+PSYC 101 – Introduction to Psychology.
+3 hours

 A survey of general psychology.

-SOCA 101 – Introduction to Sociology
+SOC 101 – Introduction to Sociology.
+3 hours